-Between January 2010 and March 2015, QEM conducted eight development workshops to prepare faculty at minority-serving institutions to submit competitive proposals to the National Science Foundation (NSF)’s Robert Noyce Teacher Scholarship (NOYCE) Program.
-NOYCE, which is in the NSF Division of Undergraduate Education, seeks to encourage talented science, technology, engineering, and mathematics majors and professionals to become K-12 mathematics and science teachers.
+Between January 2010 and June 2017, QEM conducted ten proposal development and follow-up workshops to prepare faculty at minority-serving institutions to submit competitive proposals to the National Science Foundation (NSF)’s Robert Noyce Teacher Scholarship (NOYCE) Program.
+The NOYCE program, which is in the NSF Division of Undergraduate Education, seeks to encourage talented science, technology, engineering, and mathematics majors and professionals to become K-12 mathematics and science teachers.

-QEM NOYCE proposal development workshops provide faculty with information such as NSF merit review criteria; the components and characteristics of competitive proposals; teacher preparation; on-campus collaborations between STEM faculty and K-12 science and mathematics educators; and evaluation.
-Visit the links in the table below to see the agendas for each workshop.
-The agendas contain links to presentations given by NSF program officers and by QEM consultants and staff.
+QEM NOYCE proposal development workshops provide faculty with information such as NSF merit review criteria; the components and characteristics of competitive proposals; teacher preparation; on-campus collaborations between STEM faculty and K-12 science and mathematics educators; and project evaluation.
+Visit the links below to see previous workshop agendas.
+The agendas contain links to presentations given by NSF program officers, QEM consultants, and staff.